dataElisabeth/PShell_runTSQL/README.md

 ### 4. Adding your own scripts to execute
 1. Add T-SQL script to the Scripts folder <br />
-2. Add script to create table to store output from new script (include IF NOT EXIST statement)
+2. If you want script output to tables; add script to create table for the output (Note!!! include IF NOT EXIST statement)

 #### Folders:
 Scripts 							(T-SQL scripts to run)<br />